mollenborg/elektro3/README.md

  All rights reserved, see license.txt for details.

-This software is use to calculate electrical installation according to DS/HD/IEC 60364
+This software is used to calculate electrical installations according to DS/HD/IEC 60364

-At the momont the software is in development.
+At the moment the software is in development.